Fall 2016 Enrollment

 |Apartments for single students||X|

 |Special housing for disabled students||X|

 |Other housing options|

 At Grace, students complete 12 “field” credits of Applied Learning.
 These include: job shadowing, internships, study abroad, cross-cultural experiences, student teaching, student leadership positions, and more.
-It’s an opportunity for students to get their hands dirty and let the world-at-large become their classroom.
-These experiences are crucial to helping students see the spectrum of jobs within a specific career field that are the best fit for them.
+This serves as an opportunity for students to get their hands dirty and let the world at large become their classroom.
+These experiences are crucial to helping students see the spectrum of jobs available within their best-fit career options.
 They also prepare students for service and generate career-ready graduates.

 CPA EXAM PASS RATE

 In the latest statistical release, Grace College’s accounting program ranked 2nd highest (surpassed only by Notre Dame) for first-time pass rate on the Certified Public Accountant exams across all Indiana colleges and universities.

 Modern educators are in a perpetual cycle of learning and recertification, requiring teachers to be committed to excellence and hard, yet rewarding, work.
 Grace’s examination pass rate of 95% on all professional testing demonstrates the caliber of preparation and promise that is embodied by the School of Education’s graduates.

 Grace has a host of notable alumni.
 To highlight a few: